‘Fairy Tail’ Manga Chapter 527 Online English Spoilers: Mavis Protects Magnolia From August, Natsu From Zeref?

 — sakky (@hanjyuus) March 18, 2017

 Mavis claims that Natsu will surely triumph over Zeref.
 Gray adds that once Natsu emerges victorious, he would finish off the dark mage.
 Shockingly, Mavis adds that when Zeref is destroyed, Natsu will have to rely on the “power of all his friends” to survive.
-She cautions that until the battle is over, no one should come near the Guild.
+She cautions that until the battle is over, no one should go near the Guild.

 The scene shifts back to the Fairy Tail Headquarters, where Zeref appears completely lost or surrendered to his Ankhseram Black Magic.
 Shockingly, the magic gets stronger when the person under its spell completely forgets the value of a human life.
 At the other end, Natsu declares that whatever bond they may have had as brothers was now gone.
-Hence, it is inevitable that an all-out fight-to-the-death will ensue in the upcoming chapter titled “Evil Dragon.”
+Hence, it is inevitable that an all-out fight-to-the-death will ensue in the upcoming Chapter 528 of Fairy Tail, titled “Evil Dragon.”

 Some things don’t have to change